Hugh Denison: Media

 In 1910, Denison as he was now named, founded Sun Newspaper Ltd and took over publication of the Sunday Sun and the Australian Star (renamed The Sun) with Montague Grover as editor-in-chief.
 In 1922 his company set up in Melbourne and published the Sun News-Pictorial and the Evening Sun but sold the business in 1925.

 In 1929 he formed Associated Newspapers Limited, with S. Bennett Limited and Sun Newspapers and Daily Telegraph Pictorial Limited, which he had acquired in December 1927.
 Associated Newspapers bought the Sunday Guardian and Daily Guardian from Joynton Smith.

 Denison took a keen interest in wireless: in 1909 he was a director of the AWA, which constructed Australia's first two coastal wireless stations under contract to the Commonwealth.
 The involvement of the German Telefunken firm in the otherwise Australian business, was controversial in the lead up to World War I. Australasian Wireless in 1913 merged into AWA, which firm dominated Australian broadcasting and radiocommunications for the next half century.
 Another controversy involving Denison was the circumstances of the transition of Australasian Wireless Limited to Australasian Wireless Company Limited.
 Denison was managing director of AWA until Ernest Fisk took over the role in 1917.

 He was a director of National Productions which produced the 1936 movie The Flying Doctor.

 In 1936 he purchased a controlling interest in 2GB and founded the Broadcasting Service Association (BSA), which in 1938 became the Macquarie Radio Network, which controlled fifteen radio stations across Australia.

 Politics

-Distinguished-looking, with a neat moustache, Denison was a gifted public speaker with an approachable and courteous manner.

 He was on the Adelaide City Council from 1888 to 1889, representing the Gawler Ward.

 On 1 June 1901 he was elected to the South Australian House of Assembly for North Adelaide.

 From 1902 to 1905 he was a South Australian House of Assembly member for Adelaide.